-STIGA have been producing not only high quality and popular paddles but all sorts of ping pong equipment since 1944.
-They’re from Sweden where table tennis is huge but now they sell products into over 100 countries in every continent!
-They’re probably one of the top table tennis brands in the US for consumer products and as you’ll see from their reviews they have a high attention to detail.
+STIGA has been producing not only popular high-quality paddles but all sorts of ping pong equipment since 1944.
+They’re from Sweden, where table tennis is huge, and they distribute their products to over 100 countries on every continent!
+They’re probably one of the top table tennis brands in the US for consumer products, and as you’ll see from their reviews, they pay very close attention to detail.

-Having tried out literally dozens of table tennis rackets over the years we really liked playing with the STIGA Evolution.
-It’s pretty well balanced paddle that we think would be ideal for an advanced beginner or intermediate player looking to start working on their spin and speed but without losing all of their control.
+Having tried out tonnes of table tennis rackets over the years, we really liked the STIGA Evolution.
+It’s got great feeling and we think it’s ideal for any advanced beginner or intermediate player looking to start working on their spin and speed without sacrificing control.

 Priced respectably, and ITTF-approved, it’s a great investment and will help propel your table tennis career.
 Just remember, it’s not particularly quick or spinny, so don’t purchase it if you need a very fast or spinny bat.
 Instead, check out our guide, where we cover the best ping pong paddles.

 Freelance writer.
 Table tennis enthusiast.
 Lover of all things online.
 When I’m not working on my loop game I’m probably binge-watching some fantasy show.